inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 --------------------

-In INET, data link activity can be visualized by including a :ned:`DataLinkVisualizer` module in the simulation.
-Adding an :ned:`IntegratedVisualizer` module is also an option because it also contains a :ned:`DataLinkVisualizer` module.
+In INET, data link activity can be visualized by including a :ned:`DataLinkCanvasVisualizer` module in the simulation.
+Adding an :ned:`IntegratedCanvasVisualizer` module is also an option because it also contains a :ned:`DataLinkCanvasVisualizer` module.
 Data link visualization is disabled by default; it can be enabled by setting the visualizer's :par:`displayLinks` parameter to true.

-:ned:`DataLinkVisualizer` can observe packets at the *service*, *peer*, and *protocol* level.
+:ned:`DataLinkCanvasVisualizer` can observe packets at the *service*, *peer*, and *protocol* level.
 The level where packets are observed can be set by the :par:`activityLevel` parameter.